gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 CHFs with a hash size of 256 bit are already used and considered quantum-resistant.

-SKC with a key size of 256 bit are already used and shall be a standard for quantum-resistant encryption.
+SKC algorithms with a key size of 256 bit are already used and should be the required minimun for quantum-resistant encryption.

+AKC algorithms based on prime factorization (like RSA) or discrete logarithm problems (like Diffie-Hellmann and the Digital Signature Algorithm) or elliptic curves are not considered quantum-resistant.
+This required new algorithms, that are resistant to both, classic and quantum computers.

 # Timeline